panosc-eu/search-api/doc/api-calls.md

 #### Call

-`GET /datasets/{id}`
+`GET /datasets/{pid}`

 #### Path parameters

-id
+pid
-: the id of the dataset
+: the pid of the dataset

 #### Returns

-A dataset JSON object as defined in the data model, including child objects, e.g. Samples, Instrument, Files and Parameters
+A dataset JSON object as defined in the data model, including child objects, e.g. Samples, Instrument and Parameters

 ```json
 {